practicalli/clojure/data-structures/map.md

     :skill)
 ```

-This technique is called descructuring.
+This technique is called destructuring.
 Find out [more on Destructuring](https://gist.github.com/john2x/e1dca953548bfdfb9844)

 Duplicate keys in a map are not allowed, so the following maps...